Super Rugby Aotearoa: New Zealand rugby players question new competition

 When asked by Gold AM host Lee Piper about the prospect of a Pasifika side being included, Evans said: "You've got to expand the competition somehow.

-"We don't want to isolate ourselves to much.
+"We don't want to isolate ourselves too much.
 This has happened because of Covid-19 and so we're just trying to make the best out of a bad situation and keep trucking on.

 "But any expansion can only be good for the game."

-All Black Weber said last week that he enjoyed going to South Africa and playing against the Australians.
+All Blacks halfback Weber said last week he enjoyed going to South Africa and playing against the Australians.

 "I think it's the beauty of Super Rugby is that we do have all these different teams from around the world.
 I actually really enjoy that part of it."